thegenuinegourav/e-Pocket/README.md

 # Hack-Paytm
-Six Modules in one app for improving current paytm experience :
+Six Modules in one app for healing the pain of Demonetization :
 1.) e-commerce :credit_card: with Augmented Reality
 2.)
 Data Analytics :bar_chart:
 3.)
 Offline Transfer Money Mode  :moneybag: